equinix/terraform-equinix-metal-ibm-satellite-on-baremetal/README.md

-# Automated IBM Satellite on Equinix Metal
+# Automated IBM Cloud Satellite on Equinix Metal

-These files will allow you to use [Terraform](http://terraform.io) to deploy [IBM Cloud Satellite]() on [Equinix Metal's Bare Metal Cloud offering](http://metal.equinix.com) and communicate privately with IBM Cloud using Equinix Fabric and Network Edge.
+These files will allow you to use [Terraform](http://terraform.io) to deploy [IBM Cloud Satellite]() on [Equinix Metal's Bare Metal Cloud offering](http://metal.equinix.com).

+Default values for this initial module version will bring up 3 nodes for the IBM Satellite Control Plane cluster and 3 worker nodes to assign them to data plane clusters later.
+The 3 worker nodes will appear in the IBM Cloud Satellite console as not assigned to any cluster.
+As next steps, the user will be responsible for attach these worker nodes to a satellite enabled service.
+For example, [creating a Red Hat® OpenShift® on IBM Cloud™ clusters in an IBM Cloud™ Satellite location.](https://cloud.ibm.com/docs/satellite?topic=openshift-satellite-clusters)

-Terraform will create RHEL machines for your IBM Satellite on Baremetal cluster registered to IBM Cloud.
+Terraform will create RHEL machines for your IBM Cloud Satellite on Baremetal cluster registered to IBM Cloud®.

 Users are responsible for providing their Equinix Metal account, and IBM Satellite subscription as described in this readme.